richardvenneman/floatl/README.md

 - Add tests in `test/floatlTest.coffee` and implementation in `lib/coffee/floatl.coffee`

 As mentioned in the [Karma installation instructions](http://karma-runner.github.io/0.13/intro/installation.html) you can also install `karma-cli` globally with `npm install -g karma-cli`.
 After installation you can run Karma simply by typing `karma`.

+## License

+This library is released under the [MIT License](http://www.opensource.org/licenses/MIT).